-Anyone who suffers from a food allergy or has specialist dietary requirements will understand just how difficult it is to source great tasting food in everyday life – let alone on holiday.
+Anyone who suffers from a food allergy or has special dietary requirements will understand just how difficult it is to source great tasting food in everyday life – let alone on holiday.

 Thankfully, most contemporary cruise lines accommodate dietary requests well – providing a range of special meals and catering solutions for those who suffer allergies or simply can’t eat certain foods.

 To help you choose the cruise line with the most appropriate dining menu for your requirements, here’s a guide to how individual cruise lines accommodate specific dietary requests.

 *Azamara don’t stock halal food, so it needs to be requested at the time of booking your cruise.

 **Princess Cruises require that passengers inform them of any dietary requirements between 35 and 65 days prior to embarkation, depending on the destination – check at time of booking.

 ***Silversea doesn’t guarantee that food on-board is vegan, halal, or kosher on all cruises – please check at time of booking.

 As demonstrated on the table above, cruise holidays are a great choice for those with specific dietary requirements – providing complete flexibility no matter what your gastronomic necessities may be.

 To give you complete peace of mind when it comes to dining, here are some useful words of wisdom to help you avoid any dietary pitfalls during your cruise.